Vyral/shannon-doser/about.md

 ### Court Hendrickson

-From growing up as 1 of 11 children to a General Manager in the food industry and now as a Realtor, he has always focused on finding the "Win" for each person in every situation\!
+From growing up as 1 of 11 children to a General Manager in the food industry and now as a Realtor, he has always focused on finding the “Win” for each person in every situation\!
 His collegiate years led him to study Secondary Education in Pensacola Florida and then to Strategic Communications at the University of Central Oklahoma, a path that would serve him well in the ever changing world of Real Estate\!
 In October of 2017 Court moved to Kansas City and he instantly fell in love with the people and culture of the city.
 A native of Oklahoma, he and Grace now proudly call KC home and look forward to their son growing up to be a Chiefs fan\!